High school football: Friday's games - Salisbury Post

 A.L.
 Brown is playoff-bound.
 The Wonders (5-1) have wrapped up the South Piedmont Conference championship and will look to win at rival Concord to complete a perfect run through the SPC.

-Despite some amazing offensive production, Davie (4-2) appears to be out of the playoff picture after losing the last two weeks.
+Despite some amazing offensive production, Davie (4-2) is out of the playoff picture after losing the last two weeks.
 The War Eagles are home against unbeaten West Forsyth.
+A win would get Davie to 3-2 in the Central Piedmont Conference, but it appears that even some teams with 4-2 league records won’t get 4A West wild-card berths.

+With a win at South, Salisbury would join North, West and A.L.
+Brown with guaranteed playoff berths.
+If West wins at Statesville, the Falcons obviously are in.
+If West loses to Statesville, the Falcons would still be a lock for a wild-card berth with a 4-1 league record.

 Playoff brackets will be released on Saturday, with first-round playoff games on April 16.